A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 It feels like time stands still and the only thing to do is enjoy what nature has to offer.

-In winter, the same phenomenon occurs as in summer, but inverted and shorter in duration.
-During the polar night, the sun remains below the horizon for several weeks or even months.
-Towns and cities are in total darkness, with only a flicker of light at dusk.
+In winter, the same phenomenon occurs as in summer, but reversed and shorter in duration.
+During the polar night, the sun remains below the horizon for several weeks, sometimes even months.
+Towns and cities are in total darkness, with only faint light at dusk.

-Polar night has a more intense impact than the midnight sun.
-Indeed, living in a place without light has an impact on mood, morale, sleep and energy.
+The polar night has a stronger impact than the midnight sun.
+Indeed, when one lives in a place without daylight, it affects mood, morale, sleep, and energy.

-The best place to observe the Northern Lights is in the wilderness, far from towns and villages, as you don't need any light pollution in the sky to see them.
+The best place to observe the Northern Lights is in the wilderness, far from towns and villages, because there must be no light pollution in the sky to see them.
 You also need a dark, cloudless sky.

 In Finland, the best months to see the Northern Lights are January and February, when the nights are long and cold.
 But even if the conditions are right, you can't be sure of seeing any!

-It's a bit technical, but to put it simply, the aurora borealis is formed by collisions between solar wind particles and atmospheric particles.
-This forms green waves in the sky.
+It's a bit technical, but to put it simply, the aurora borealis are formed by collisions between solar wind particles and atmospheric particles.
+This creates green waves in the sky.

-The Finnish Meteorological Institute provides forecasts to help you find the right time to see the aurora borealis, but this is unreliable given that it is a natural phenomenon.
+The Finnish Meteorological Institute provides forecasts to help you find the right time to see the Northern Lights, but this is unreliable given that it is a natural phenomenon.

-Finland offers a wide variety of natural habitats, including forests, lakes, marshes, tundra and archipelagos.
-This great diversity of habitats means that the country has a highly diversified flora and fauna.
+Finland offers a wide variety of natural habitats, such as forests, lakes, marshes, tundra and archipelagos.
+This great diversity of habitats allows the country to support a very diverse flora and fauna.

 Summer is the best time to appreciate Scandinavian flora.
 Already on the plane as we approach Helsinki, we realize just how important forests are to the country, even though Helsinki is in the least forested part of the country!

-Lakka, or polar blackberry, is a small berry that grows in Lapland.
+Lakka, or cloudberry, is a small berry that grows in Lapland.
 It is easily distinguished from other berries by its bright orange color.
 It's a slightly sweet, slightly acidic berry used in liqueurs, jams, desserts and jellies.

 Every year, around 50 million kilos of berries are harvested, or 10kg per Finn.

-Forests are full of animals, some of them pleasant to meet, like squirrels, hares, owls or foxes, but others a little more fearsome, like wolves, bears or lynxes.
+Forests are inhabited by animals, some of which are pleasant to encounter, like squirrels, hares, owls or foxes, but others are a little more fearsome, like wolves, bears or lynxes.
 But don't worry, if you come across one, it's because you really wanted to!
-These are wild animals that live in forested areas seldom frequented by locals or tourists.
-The most devastating animal in Finland is the elk.
-In spring, when they migrate north, they cross roads and hit cars, causing major accidents.
+They are wild animals that live in forested areas seldom frequented by locals and tourists.
+The most devastating animal in Finland is the moose.
+In spring, when it migrates north, it crosses roads and collides with cars, causing serious accidents.

 "Kahru"